McDevon/taxman-wasm/README.md

 ## Requirements

 1. For compiling, [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) needs to be installed and in `PATH`
+2. `make` is used as the build tool
-2. The example uses Python 3 for serving the page locally.
+3. The example uses Python 3 for serving the page locally.
 Any other means of setting up a server is equally adequate

 ## Running